4dn-dcic/Rpairix/README.md

 ## Version history
 ### 0.1.6
 * `px_query` : input query can be a GInteractions object or a list of GRanges objects.
+Argument 'querystr' is now 'query'.

 ### 0.1.5
 * `px_query` : wild card (\*) in a query now allowed (queries like 'chr11|\*' or '\*|chr2:1-20000' possible. '\*' means whole genome.